-The Invention Studio is student-run design-build-play space open to all Georgia Tech students.
-It is staffed by the University Lab Instructors, student volunteers who are on hand to train you and help with your projects.
+The Invention Studio is student-run maker space open to all of Georgia Tech.
+It is staffed by the Prototyping Instructors, student volunteers who are on hand to train you and help with your projects.
 Use of the studio is free for all students, faculty and staff of Georgia Tech, regardless of year, major, or prior experience.

-To be the center of self-initiated Design and Innovation on Georgia Tech’s Campus and an inspiration to inventors and makers worldwide, changing the way science and technology is experienced in the world for years to come.
+To be the center of self-initiated Design and Innovation on Georgia Tech’s Campus and an inspiration to inventors and makers worldwide, changing the way science and technology is experienced around the world.

 Our Mission Statement